renovatebot/renovate/docs/usage/config-overview.md

 <!-- prettier-ignore -->
 !!! warning
     Escaping punctionation can be challenging to get right in some environments, especially if you're passing stringified values.

+Renovate additionally supports a list of "experimental" environment variables which start with `RENOVATE_X_` and are documented in [Self-hosted experimental environment variables](./self-hosted-experimental.md).
+These variables are experimental, subject to change, and are not parsed as part of regular configuration.

+Finally, there is a limited number of special environment variables which are loaded early prior to configuration parsing because they are used during logging initialization:

+- `LOG_CONTEXT`: a unique identifier used in each log message to track context
+- `LOG_FORMAT`: defaults to a "pretty" human-readable output, but can be changed to "json"
+- `LOG_LEVEL`: most commonly used to change from the default `info` to `debug`

 #### CLI config